ThePhenomenon1/Automated-Workbook/README.md

 Automating thousands of Excel spreadsheets in under a second.
 Awesome.

 The Python Package Index (PyPi) is the default, vast software repository of open-source Python packages supplied by the Worldwide community of Python developers.
+PyPi contains over 300 000 Python packages.

 From Pypi we utilize Openpyxl - an excellent package for working with excel spreadsheets.
 This library read/writes Excel 2010 xlsx/xlsm/xltx/xltm files.